Why Most People Fail at Learning Hebrew (and How to Avoid It)

 • Passive reading

-But they don’t actually use the language.
+But they don’t actually use Hebrew.

 You don’t learn a language by understanding it.